atomic6-org/ghg/docs-sphinx/source/glossary.rst

     that the entire tonnage is transported on each and every truck, railcar, aircraft, or barge and will likely overstate ton-miles.

+**Carbon Storage** also known as carbon sequestration, is a complex method of capturing carbon dioxide emissions and storing them in coal seams, aquifers, depleted oil and gas reservoirs and other spaces deep under the surface of the Earth.